-Under federal regulations, consent to participate in research may be obtained from the subject's "legally authorized representative."
-For a child subject whose parents are deceased, not competent, or judicially deprived of the right to consent (as in certain abuse and neglect cases), a "legally authorized representative" is a guardian appointed by a court.

-Investigators are not to assume that a guardian is authorized to consent to a child's participation in all research.
-Within the state of Massachusetts, guardian powers, including those of government agencies such as the Department of Children and Families, may be limited by the terms of a court order to certain forms of care decision, and it is not uncommon for a guardian to be required to return to court for decisions not specifically countenanced by the court order.
-In addition, the authority to make health care decisions is not the same as the authority to consent to research participation.

-For these reasons, investigators are to be clear on the terms of the guardian's authority (a guardian should be able to readily produce a copy of the pertinent court order); are to consult with the Office of General Counsel; and are to recognize that a court is most likely to approve such authority in situations where the research is "therapeutic," where it offers care not available outside of the research, or where it presents care alternatives for which there is genuine equipoise concerning which treatment is preferred.
+- 1. Under the federal regulations, consent to participate in research may be obtained from the subject's "legally authorized representative." - 2.
+For a child whose parents are deceased, not competent, or judicially deprived of the right to consent (as in certain abuse and neglect cases), a "legally authorized representative" is a guardian appointed by a court. - 3.
+Investigators are not to assume that a guardian is authorized to consent to a child's participation in all research. - 4.
+Within the state of Massachusetts, guardian powers, including those of government agencies such as the Department of Children and Families may be limited by the terms of a court order to certain forms of care decision, and it is not uncommon for a guardian to be required to return to court for decisions not specifically countenanced by the court order. - 5.
+In addition, the authority to make health care decisions is not the same as the authority to consent to research participation. - 6.
+For these reasons, investigators are to: - a.
+Be clear on the terms of the guardian's authority (a guardian should be able to readily produce a copy of the pertinent court order) - b.
+Consult with the Office of General Counsel - c.
+Are to recognize that a court is most likely to approve such authority in situations where the research is "therapeutic," where it offers care not available outside of the research, or where it presents care alternatives for which there is genuine equipoise concerning which treatment is preferred.